-Researchers pioneer virtual reality to help athletes after concussionsJanuary 14th, 2013 in Health /
+Researchers pioneer virtual reality to help athletes after concussionsJanuary 14, 2013 in Medicine & Health / Health

 Penn State may be the first institution to use virtual reality to protect student athletes from the very real consequences of concussions.
 University researchers in kinesiology, information technology and sports medicine are using the technology to investigate cognitive changes beyond the limits of typical diagnostic tests.